-The properties surrounding the subject site to the east, west, and south are all improved with one and two-family residences on lots of similar size and square footage.
-Adjoining development is within the R-1 and R-MF zoning districts.
-Of the 55 surrounding properties within 185-feet,4 appear to be owner-occupied and 51 appear to be rental units.
+The properties surrounding the subject site are all improved with one and multi-family residences on lots of similar size and square footage.
+Adjoining development is within the R-1 and PD zoning districts.
+Of the 38 surrounding properties within 185-feet, 5 appear to be owner-occupied and 33 appear to be rental units.
 The dwelling has not been modified structurally to accommodate the STR use and appears from the street frontage to be a single-family dwelling.

-The dwelling is bounded on the south and west sides by natural vegetation serving as a buffer to adjacent dwellings.
 If the requested CUP is approved, the only potentially noticeable change in this dwelling's character to those surrounding it would be the number of unrelated individuals permitted within the structure.
-Additionally, while the frequency of occupant turnover maybe greater than that of surrounding development, given the dwelling is within a highly transient environment the impacts of this turnover rate may not be significantly noticeable given the current activity levels within the surrounding neighborhood.
+Additionally, while the frequency of occupant turnover maybe greater than that of surrounding development along Victoria Drive, given the dwelling is within a highly transient environment the impacts of this turnover rate may not be significantly noticeable given the current activity levels within the surrounding neighborhood.